LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 Goal 2, Standard 1 of the TESOL Technology Standards (2008, 2011) states: "Language teachers identify and evaluate technological resources and environments for suitability to their teaching context."
 In line with that standard, identifying and evaluating resources and environments is the general topic of Unit 2.
 Relevant resources can include CALL courseware, online materials for teachers, online materials for students, and resources for connecting teachers and students.
 The focus here is not on the resources themselves--later units will provide a lot of examples for English language learning and some for other languages as well.
 Rather, we discuss the process of identifying candidate resources and more importantly evaluating their suitability for your curriculum and students.

 Finding suitable resources is not an easy task despite the increasingly large amount available for English and other commonly taught languages.
 Dedicated resources (those designed specifically for language learning), both free and commercial, abound.
 To locate desired materials on the web, good searching skills are needed.
 Becoming familiar with Google's more advanced search techniques (http://www.google.com/advanced_search?hl=en) and trying a range of search terms rather than just the first one that comes to mind will usually yield more favorable results than a basic search suing a broad category term like "ESL".
 Other sources include professional organizations.
 For example, the TESOL CALL Interest Section has a virtual library with hundreds of tagged resources: http://www.diigo.com/user/call_is_vsl.
 Although the focus is on ESL, some of the materials, tools, and activities there can be used for foreign language teaching and learning as well.
-As noted in the previous unit, for those interested in tutorial software, the TESOL CALL Interest Section Software List is maintained by Deborah Healey at http://www.eltexpert.com/softlist/index.html, and the CALICO Journal Software Reviews, https://www.calico.org/page.php?id=523, are available for English and other languages.
+As noted in the previous unit, for those interested in tutorial software, the TESOL CALL Interest Section Software List has been archived (last updated 2011) by Deborah Healey at http://www.eltexpert.com/softlist/index.html, and the CALICO Journal Software Reviews are available for English and other languages on the journal website: http://www.equinoxpub.com/journals/index.php/CALICO.
+The reviews can be found by issue in the archives, but many can also be located using the search term "software review" on the journal site.
 Another source of CALL activities and materials can be found on book publisher's websites.
 A number of textbooks published in recent years include additional online resources for teachers and supplementary materials and exercises for students.
 Some of these can be useful even if you are not using the textbook.
-For examples from Pearson see http://www.pearsonelt.com/classroomresources.
+For examples from Pearson see https://www.pearson.com/english/professional-development/resources.html.

 The overall technology environment includes both the local environment and the online environment (the emerging mobile environment has elements of both).
 The local environment is that of the user--the teacher and students--and includes the institutional setting, home setting, mobile options such as mp3 players, smartphones and tablets, and other settings such as libraries or Internet cafes in proximity to the institution or student homes.
 The local environment consists of a number of factors.